pvega62/Portfolio-Site-2.0/samples/technical-writing/software/Pet-Store-API-Documentation-Sample.md

  **Pets**
  - Create, read, update, and delete pets in the database.
  - Upload an image for a pet.
- - Find pets by their status (available, pending, sold), tags, or unique identifiers.
+ - Find pets by their status (available, pending, or sold), tags, or unique identifiers.

 **Store**
  - Get inventory of pets, categorized by status.
- - Place an order for a pet.
+ - Order a pet.
- - Find purchase orders by their ID.
+ - Find purchase orders by their identifier (ID).
  - Cancel an order.

 **User**
- - Create a new user account (individually or from a list).
+ - Create a new user account individually or from a list.
  - Log users in and out of the system.
  - Find a user by their ID.
  - Retrieve, update, and delete a user's information by their username.

-For this example, we'll use a dog (Krypto) and the ID number 210.
+This example uses a dog, Krypto, and the ID number 210.
-## Connection Prerequisites
+## Connection prerequisites

- The base URL of all API requests is `https://petstore3.swagger.io/api/v3`.
+ The base address of all API requests is `https://petstore3.swagger.io/api/v3`.
 ## Authentication
  To authenticate your connection to the Petstore's API, use OAuth 2.0 or an assigned API key.
-To be assigned a key, email budbaker@bhavenpets.com.
+To get a key, email budbaker@bhavenpets.com.

-  **NOTE**: For security purposes, API keys must not be shared with other users.
-If you suspect that your API key is compromised, please contact us immediately to revoke the old key and issue a new one.
+  **Note**: for security purposes, don't share API keys with other users.
+If you suspect that another user has compromised your API key, contact support immediately to revoke the old key and get a new one.

 # Functions
 ## Pets
  This section covers everything about your pets.

-### Adding a New Pet
+### Adding a new pet
 Adds a new pet to the store's database.

 Endpoint: https://petstore3.swagger.io/api/v3/pet